How to Compare Forex EAs

 At best, EAs can be highly effective, as anybody who has played chess against a computer can confirm.
 An EA is not greedy or proud, does not feel pressure no matter how uncertain is a market, will stick to the plan regardless, and operates 24 hours a day.

 A human cannot monitor several indicators, pivots and fibs as well as support and resistance levels and make a correct trading decision in a split second.
 Some studies have concluded that investors fail due to erroneous analysis.
 EAs can make forex trading considerably less painful by handling repetitive tasks.
 As a result, forex EAs have become essential to many currency traders worldwide.
 Some traders have reported great improvements in not only productivity but also the bottom line.
 Most EAs run on the MetaTrader 4 platform, which is the most popular.
-Opportunities for spread betting with an EA can be found here.

 If you choose to purchase an EA, it is wise to select one which has a comprehensive money back guarantee.
 The best EAs would permit you to test a program using a practice account.